Our recommendations

 What to look for in a water flosser

 In this post we offer recommendations for both corded (countertop) and cordless water flossers.
-If you have space (approx 6 x 6 inches) for one in your bathroom, we recommend going for countertop over cordless — we explain this in more detail in this section.
+If you have space (approx 6 x 6 inches) for one in your bathroom, we recommend going for countertop over cordless — we explain this in more detail in this section of our buyer's guide.

 Both types of flosser come with similar features, not all of which are necessary.
 From our hands-on testing, the most essential features of a water flosser are: